 Council-manager government combines the strong political leadership of elected officials with the strong managerial experience of an appointed manager or administrator.
 All power and authority to set policy rests with an elected governing body, which includes a mayor and members of the council.

-The elected board represents their community and develops a long-range vision for its future.
+The elected board represents the community and develops a longrange vision for its future.
 It establishes policies that affect the overall operation of the community and is responsive to residents' needs and wishes.
-To ensure that these policies are carried out and that the entire community is equitably served, the governing body appoints a highly trained, non partisan professional manager on the basis of his/her education, experience, skills, and abilities (and not their political allegiances) who has very broad authority to run the organization.
+To ensure that these policies are carried out and that the entire community is equitably served, the governing body appoints a highly trained, nonpartisan professional manager on the basis of his/her education, experience, skills, and abilities (and not political allegiances) who has very broad authority to run the organization.

-More information on the Council-Manager form of government is available here:
+More information on the council-manager form of government is available at: